tariqajyusuf/fidesdocs/pages/fides/consent/google_tag_manager.md

 <Callout> Ensure you use the appropriate trigger type for your tag.
 If your primary firing trigger is Page View based, use the **Page View** exception trigger.
 If your primary firing trigger is Custom Event based, use the **Custom Event** exception trigger.</Callout>

-3. Give the trigger a suitable, identifiable name, such as Fides.DataSales.Consent.
+3. Give the trigger a suitable, identifiable name, such as Fides.DataSalesAndSharing.OptOut

 4. Set “This trigger fires on” to Some Page Views.

 5. In the “Fire this trigger when…” option, set the following:
-    * The **event field** to Fides.DataSaleSharing (this matches the user-defined variable created earlier)
+    * The **event field** to match your user-defined variable earlier (e.g. `Fides.DataSalesAndSharing`)
     * The **evaluation** to `equals`
     * The **value** to `false`

 ![Trigger Settings](../../../public/assets/img/google_tag_manager/image9.png)

-This new trigger event can now be added to your tags, and will ensure the tag is suppressed where the user has opted out (e.g. when a user’s consent preference has set **DataSalesSharing** to false.)
+This new trigger event can now be added to your tags, and will ensure the tag is suppressed where the user has opted out (e.g. when a user’s consent preference has set **Fides.DataSalesAndSharing** to false.)

 <Callout>You can repeat this step to include the condition on other types of triggers as you require them.
 For example, this condition could be on Custom Events, Page Views, Window Loads or Initialization.</Callout>